Better shipping through efficiency

 Areas Opsealog can guide on is optimizing logistics, Dianoux said.
 “We can assist customers on planning so that the shuttle is on time.
 That helps them make do with a smaller fleet, which has a smaller environmental footprint – so they can do the same with less.”

 Hand in hand with the drive for improved environmental performance is a need to cut costs.
 “The margin will be smaller for gas and renewable projects.
-Operators must improve operations, which will benefit costs and the environment.”
+Operators will have to improve operations, which will benefit costs and the environment.”

 Opsealog is working in 16 different countries, with a particular focus on the Middle East and West Africa.
-The company announced a deal with Adnoc Logistics & Services in early February.
+In early February, the company announced a deal with Adnoc Logistics & Services.

-The Adnoc subsidiary is “really moving forward through digitalization,” Dianoux said.
-The company understands that “investing in data is more efficient, but they also want to move forward on the environmental impact.
-Adnoc L&S is now managing and chartering vessels direct – it wants to optimize costs like any operator.”
+The Adnoc subsidiary is “really moving forward through digitalisation”, Dianoux said.
+The company understands that “to invest in data is to be more efficient, but they also want to move forward on the environmental impact.
+Adnoc L&S is now managing and chartering vessels directly – it wants to optimise costs like any operator.”

 Opsealog has also worked for Total Gabon, starting in 2018.
 This had an initial focus on fuel savings and then broadened into other areas, such as cost control.